JonathanCBU/lru_cache/README.md

 A least recently used cache implemented in Python with constant time lookups.

+## Intro

+This project was a technical question I received at one point during the job search and I wanted to turn it into an understandable Python library with CI.

+## Installation

+Install this library by checking it out directly and using PDM, or download the wheel artifact from the most recent build action.

 ## Release Process

 1. Create the release branch